Pear, 'Kieffer' Pyrus communis x P. pyrifolia

 The Kieffer pear grows best in slightly acidic, deep, heavy, moist, but well drained soil.
 Other soil types are tolerated, but may produce a lighter crop.
 Pear trees are especially sensitive to salt.

-An Oriental hybrid between a European and Chinese sand pear with large yellow fruit.
+A hybrid between a European and Chinese sand pear with large yellow fruit.
 The white flesh is crisp, juicy, with a coarse texture.
 It produces fruit in late September to October.
 Very hardy and tolerates hot climates.
 (Self-fertile, plant two trees to ensure pollination) (Zones 4 - 9).

 Pear and apple orchards are considered valuable habitats for wildlife.